Philip95/technikum_se/technikum/readme.md

 or the Terminal is up to you.

 There you can create the ``root`` user.
 After connecting to the database you have to execute the AdminUser.sql file.
+This file generates the database, a new user and grant the privileges.
 With this step, the setup is completed.

 You can stop the database image now and start the whole microservice with ``docker-compose up``.
 Of course,